moucheh/aerospace_autotiling/README.md

     on-focus-changed = ['exec-and-forget /absolute/path/to/autotiling']

-You can move the autotiling script to some directory, and then you need to add it in the .aerospace.toml configuration file insde on-focus-changed trigger
+You can move the autotiling script to some directory, and then you need to add it in the .aerospace.toml configuration file inside on-focus-changed trigger

 e.g.

     mv autotiling $HOME/.local/bin

+You may need to add execute permission to the autotiling script

+    chmod +x autotiling

 Then the absolute path would be: